The pandemic is changing every aspect of shopping: From store layouts to how jeans are folded

 “It feels like we’re starting a whole new business,” said Aarons, who opened the store 34 years ago.
 “It’s painful to say we’re going to take away the play tables and not let kids run around the store anymore, but it’s also the right thing to do.”

 It could be years, he says, before customers feel comfortable spending hours browsing aisles with their children.
 In the meantime, he has built up the company’s website and added a delivery service that has been in high demand since the pandemic shutdowns began.
-Employees drop off about 60 orders a day from the company’s Chevy Chase store, though overall sales are down about 50%.
+Employees drop off about 60 orders a day from the company’s Chevy Chase, Maryland, store, though overall sales are down about 50%.

 Pandora, a Danish jeweler that operates 375 stores in the United States, has moved its jewelry-cleaning machines from backrooms to the selling floor so that employees can sanitize each piece after it’s been tried on, in full view of customers.